On View

 Only four of the 71 works in the Jewish Museum show come from private collections; the rest are on loan from institutions.
 And just six works by Stettheimer have ever been sold at auction, according to the artnet Price Database.
 The current record of $375,000 was set in January 2016 for Floral Still Life (1900), at Massachusetts’ Skinner Auctioneers.

-“Her works have not really be subjected to a proper arithmetic,” Stephen Brown, the curator of the Jewish Museum’s show, tells artnet News.
+“Her works have not really been subjected to a proper arithmetic,” Stephen Brown, the curator of the Jewish Museum’s show, tells artnet News.
 “I would estimate she probably made about 300 paintings in her lifetime.”

 Stettheimer’s long road to prominence is a testament to how slowly the canon accepts new members in the absence of news-making market developments, particularly when the artist in question is female and working in a style that does not align with the fashion of the day.